Special elements in lattices of semigroup varieties: The lattice

-For convenience, we call an overcommutative semigroup variety \textbf{OC}-\emph{modular} if it is a modular element of the lattice \textbf{OC} and adopt analogous convention for all other types of special elements.
+For convenience, we call an overcommutative semigroup variety $\mathbb{OC}$-\emph{modular} if it is a modular element of the lattice $\mathbb{OC}$ and adopt similar agreement for all other types of special elements.

-The problems of description of \textbf{OC}-modular, \textbf{OC}-lower-modular and \textbf{OC}-upper-modular varieties are open so far.
+The problems of description of $\mathbb{OC}$-modular, $\mathbb{OC}$-lower-modular and $\mathbb{OC}$-upper-modular varieties are open so far.
 Moreover, any essential information about varieties of these three types is absent.
-On the other hand, \textbf{OC}-distributive, \textbf{OC}-codistributive, \textbf{OC}-standard, \textbf{OC}-costandard and \textbf{OC}-neutral varieties are completely determined.
-To formulate their description, we need some new definitions and notation.{
+On the other hand, $\mathbb{OC}$-distributive, $\mathbb{OC}$-codistributive, $\mathbb{OC}$-cancellable, $\mathbb{OC}$-standard, $\mathbb{OC}$-costandard and $\mathbb{OC}$-neutral varieties are completely determined (see Theorem~\ref{OC neutr,stand,costand,canc,distr,codistr} below).
+To formulate this result, we need some new definitions and notation.